 How Hash Is Made

-Hash production spans centuries, evolving from simple hand techniques to complex extraction methods.
+Hash production spans centuries, from simple hand techniques to complex extraction methods.

 Traditional Artisan Methods

-The oldest and most respected hash-making techniques use no chemicals—just skilled hands and simple tools.
+The oldest and most respected hash-making techniques use no chemicals.

 Skilled producers often use a series of increasingly fine screens to create purer products, much like how coffee might be filtered multiple times.